Alessandro-Mosconi/BeNeutralProject/Documents/GameDesignDocument.md

 As they delve deeper, they come across an EMP Wall, activated as they enter a specific section of the level.
 The Wall chases them, gradually gaining speed, urging them to complete the section swiftly.
 Andy and Cathy's magnetic synergy becomes crucial as they work together to outmaneuver the chasing wall, ensuring their survival.

 ## Level 3
-At Equilibrium's End, the final showdown awaits.
-The level is split into two chambers, each housing a half of the Boss Enemy.
+At Equilibrium's End, the final showdown awaits. .
 Andy and Cathy must confront the synchronized halves simultaneously, requiring impeccable teamwork and coordination.

 With their mission accomplished, Andy and Cathy stand side by side, their magnetic charges perfectly balanced once more, symbolizing the restoration of harmony and unity in NeutralVille.